lhbikos/ReC_Psychometrics/docs/07-ItemAnalSurvey.md

 When we review the information about this scale, we learn that the *supportive* item is scaled in the opposite direction of the rest of the items.
 That is, a higher score on *supportive* would indicate a positive perception of the campus climate for LGBTQ individuals whereas higher scores on the remaining items indicate a more negative perception.
 Before moving forward, we must reverse score this item.

 In doing this, I will briefly note that in this case I have given my variables one-word names that represent each item.
 Many researchers (including myself) will often give variable names that are alpha numerical:  LGBTQ1, LGBTQ2, LGBTQ*n*.
 Either is acceptable.
-In the psychometrics case, I find the the one-word names to be useful shortcuts as I begin to understand the inter-item relations.
+In the psychometrics case, I find the one-word names to be useful shortcuts as I begin to understand the inter-item relations.

 In reverse-scoring the *supportive* item, I will rename it "unsupportive" as an indication of its reversed direction.